roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_53_5.png)

-The darkest spot corresponds here to the headlight and there are other important points by the tires.
+The darkest spot corresponds here to the headlight and there are other important differences by the tires.

 ```python